 - Participate in outreach activity to share your experiences and help publicize the program.

 All current continuing Stanford undergraduates are eligible to apply.
 Applicants vary in academic interests, community service involvement, and experience.
-Students who have previously received a Cardinal Quarter Fellowship may apply, but will be considered at a lower priority in the selection process.
+Priority will be given to students who have completed less than two previous Cardinal Quarter opportunities.
+Graduating seniors may apply with the understanding that preference may be given to continuing undergraduate applicants.

 We strongly encourage students to discuss ideas for projects with fellowships program staff at the Haas Center well before they apply for a fellowship.
 Developing a suitable project takes time, so start the application process early and consult with professors, advisors and community partners regularly.
 This fellowship is intended for individuals whose application, references, and interview demonstrate the following: